« View All Posts

 How Close Can the High-Pressure Sodium Lights Be to the Foam?

-The high-pressure sodium lights get pretty hot, but they can safely be a couple of inches from the foam with no worries.
+Those high-pressure sodium lights can get pretty hot, but don't worry -- they can be just a few inches from the foam, and you'll still be safe.

 How Does Spray Foam Effect Controlling the Temperature in a Grow Room?

-Controlling the temperature in a grow room is super important and spray foam insulation can help.
+Keeping the temperature in check in a grow room is crucial, and spray foam insulation can really help with that.

 Does Spray Foam Have a Vapor Barrier?

-It depends on which spray foam you decide to go with.
+It really depends on the type of spray foam you choose.

-Open cell spray foam does not have a vapor barrier built into it, whereas closed cell spray foam does.
+Open cell spray foam doesn't have a built-in vapor barrier, but closed cell spray foam does.

 Will Spray Foam Let Light Inside a Grow Room?

-No, it will not let light into your grow room.
+Nope, it won't let any light into your grow room.

 Is Open Cell or Closed Cell Spray Foam Better for a Grow Room?

-This honestly depends on how your grow room is laid out.
+It really depends on how your grow room is set up.

-If you plan on finishing the walls, the open cell or closed cell will work.
-If you plan to leave the walls exposed, closed cell is the better option as it is a denser material and can handle the bumps and knocks against it.
+If you're planning to finish the walls, either open cell or closed cell will work.
+But if you're leaving the walls exposed, closed cell is the better choice since it's denser and can stand up to bumps and knocks.

 How Much is Your Minimum Charge?

 All foam insulation contractors have a minimum charge that varies from business to business.
-Our minimum charge is between $1,600 and $2,000, depending on the scope of the project and the spray foam insulation used.
+Our minimum charge is $2,000, depending on the scope of the project and the spray foam insulation used.

 Learn More About Grow Room Spray Foam Insulation